Books, books, books!

 Our curriculum is built around books.
 We read for pleasure in school and have well-stocked and well-used Junior and Lower School libraries run by our older students.
 We have a wide selection of home reading books and we also have class novels we enjoy together in every year group.
 We have a book list for each class, that we believe every child should be exposed to over their time at Greenacres Primary Academy.
 Our homework policy is largely reading and the children read some excellent books, both classic and modern within their English lessons.

-First-hand experiences in our curriculum are absolutely essential; trips out of school are vital to our children’s understanding of the world.
-Each class has a big trip, local visit, visitor or special experience in school each half term to supplement their topic.
+First-hand experiences in our curriculum are absolutely essential; trips out of school are vital to our children’s understanding of the world and an essential part of our cultural capital.
+Each class has a big trip, local visit, visitor or special experience in school each half term to supplement their subjects.
 We understand the value of having these experiences appropriately-placed throughout the year to maximise knowledge and learning opportunities and began lines of enquiry as a result of learning from the experience.

 Our 'themes' have recently been revised, with our children’s interests, heritage and high expectations at the heart of the design.
 Our themes are engaging, stimulating and challenging for all pupils.
 We have created a broad and balanced opportunity for creative thinking and learning for both boys and girls from all backgrounds.